TheGewehr/Cetroleopter-Engine/README.md

 It allows to click an object and select it for edditing it by making a raycast between the mouse pointer direction proyection and the object's bounding box.
 (Mouse picking is currently an experimental feature)

+## Scene Serialization features:

+Cetroleopter engine is able so save and load the scene.

 ## Resource Management features:

 We have a chunk of the ressource management features, as showing the assets in a window and generating the library files.